Vaccines for adults

 Pneumococcal disease is a bacterial infection.
 It is especially serious for older people.
 It can cause:

-The pneumococcal vaccine is free through the National Immunisation Program for:
+The pneumococcal vaccine is free through the National Immunisation Program (NIP) for:

 Adults with medical risk conditions

-Some adults with specific medical risk conditions may require additional vaccines.
-Speak to your doctor or vaccination provider about additional vaccines you may need.
+Some adults with specific medical risk conditions may require which vaccines.
+Speak to your health professional about which vaccines you may need.

 Find more information: Immunisations for people with medical risk conditions